tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server selects a PSK cipher suite, it MUST send a "pre_shared_key" extension with the identity that it selected.
 The client MUST verify that the server's selected_identity is within the range supplied by the client.
+If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
 If any other value is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.

+Note that, although 0-RTT data is encrypted with the first PSK identity, the server may fall back to 1-RTT and select a different PSK identity if multiple are offered.

 #### OCSP Status Extensions